-- A brief outline of the proposed issue should be given, indicating the areas in which papers will be solicited.
+- A brief outline of the proposed issue should be given, indicating the research areas in which papers will be solicited.
 A proposed call-for-papers should be included.

 - A plan for obtaining quality papers should be given, indicating the potential sources of papers.
 There must be clear indication that there is substantial research conducted in the area (such as workshops and sessions of conferences).

 - The Guest Editors should have a good standing in the proposed research area and must have accepted to serve on the guest editorial team.
 (JSAC issues usually involve four or five Guest Editors.)
-If possible Guest Editors should be selected so that a good technical, geographical and gender balance is achieved.
+The Guest Editors should be selected so that a good technical, institutional, geographical and gender balance is achieved.
 A brief resume of the proposed Guest Editors, listing up to five related papers in the area of the proposed issue, should be included.

-The two essential ingredients of a successful issue of J-SAC are a timely topic and Guest Editors who are willing and able to develop the proposed topic.
-Each issue of J-SAC will include between 8 and 20 papers.
+The two essential ingredients of a successful issue of JSAC are a timely topic and Guest Editors who are willing and able to develop the proposed topic.
+Each issue of JSAC will include between 8 and 20 papers.
 The Guest Editor is responsible for developing an editorial which establishes the perspective of the issue and introduces the papers.
 This editorial is the first item in the issue.
 If appropriate, a tutorial paper should be included in the issue, which overviews the subject area of the issue and places the global theoretical and/or implementation techniques in proper perspective.
 (If such a tutorial paper is deemed appropriate, it should be remembered that tutorial papers must be especially well written, must accurately cite previously published papers, and must contain a reasonably complete bibliography.
 They must also go through a review process.)

 Duties of the Guest Editor

-After approval of a proposal, the first duty of the Guest Editors is to establish a tentative publication schedule with the J-SAC Executive Editor.
+After approval of a proposal, the first duty of the Guest Editors is to establish a tentative publication schedule with the JSAC Executive Editor.
 The normal lead time is 18-24 months.

-- The Guest Editors notify the authors of accepted papers, that exceed the guidelines, that their paper may be longer than the 8-page limit and thus may accrue over-length page charges.
+- The Guest Editors notify the authors of accepted papers, that exceed the guidelines, that their paper may be longer than the 10-page limit and thus may accrue over-length page charges.